kaankutluturk/verdant/USAGE_GUIDE.md

 ```
 👤 You: Help me paraphrase this text: "The study shows that social media affects students badly."

-🤖 EcoAI: Here are some alternative phrasings:
+🤖 Lumina: Here are some alternative phrasings:
 1. "Research indicates that social media negatively impacts student performance."
 2. "The research demonstrates adverse effects of social media on students."
 3. "Studies reveal that social media has detrimental consequences for students."